dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 # Special Function Registers (SFRs)

-The microprocessor include file referenced by the $processor directive contains type definitions for the SFRs.
+Special Function Registers, either singly or in combination, are accessed as ioreg variables.
+The microprocessor include file referenced by the $processor directive contains type definitions for the ioregs for the specified PIC18x.

 For example, the datasheet for the PIC18F2525 describes the BAUDCON SFR bits as follows: